Bat: Internal systems

 Bats possess a highly adapted respiratory system to cope with the demands of powered flight.
-They have relatively large lungs and many species have proportionally larger alveolar surface areas and pulmonary capillary blood volumes than other mammals.
-During flight the respiratory cycle has a one-to-one relationship with the wing-beat cycle.
+They have relatively large lungs, and many species have proportionally larger alveolar surface areas and pulmonary capillary blood volumes than other mammals.
+During flight, the respiratory cycle has a one-to-one relationship with the wing-beat cycle.
 Their mammalian lungs prevent them from flying at high altitudes.
 Bats can also meet oxygen demands by exchanging gas through the patagium of the wing.
-When the bat has its wings spread it allows for an increase in surface area to volume ratio, 85% of the surface area being the wing.
+When the bat has its wings spread, it allows for an increase in surface area to volume ratio, 85% of the surface area being the wing.
 The subcutaneous vessels in the membrane lie near the surface and allow for the diffusion of oxygen and carbon dioxide.

 The digestive system of bats varies depending on the species of bat and its diet.
 Digestion is relatively quick to meet the energy demands of flight.
 Insectivorous bats may have certain digestive enzymes to better process insects, such as chitinase to break down their chitin exoskeleton.
 Vampire bats, probably due to their diet of blood, are unique among vertebrates in that they do not have the enzyme maltase, which breaks down malt sugar, in their intestinal tract.
 Nectivorous and frugivorous bats have more maltase and sucrase enzymes than insectivores, to cope with the higher sugar contents of their diet.

 The adaptations of the kidneys of bats vary with their diets.
 Carnivorous and vampire bats consume large amounts of protein and can output concentrated urine; their kidneys have a thin cortex and long renal papillae.
-Frugivorous bats lack that ability and have kidneys adapted for electrolyte-retention due to their low-electrolyte diet; their kidneys accordingly have a thick cortex and very short conical papillae.
+Frugivorous bats lack that ability and have kidneys adapted for electrolyte retention due to their low-electrolyte diet; their kidneys accordingly have a thick cortex and very short conical papillae.
 Flying gives bats relatively high metabolism, which increases respiratory water loss.
-Lipids known as cerebrosides retain water in cold temperatures but allow for evaporation though the skin in hot temperatures to cool them.
+Lipids known as cerebrosides retain water in cold temperatures but allow for evaporation through the skin in hot temperatures to cool them.
 Water helps maintain the ionic balance in their blood, thermoregulation system and urinary and waste system.
 They are also susceptible to blood urea poisoning if they do not receive enough fluid.

 The structure of the uterine system in female bats can vary by species, with some having two uterine horns while others have a single mainline chamber.